Prayer Fuel

 What this passage teaches us about humanity

 This passage teaches us that our faith and actions impact others.
-Pray for God to raise up brave men and women among this people group who would go to extraordinary lengths to bring their friends to Christ’s feet.
+Pray for God to raise up brave Tunisian men and women who would go to extraordinary lengths to bring their friends to Christ’s feet.

 “Did I tell you I went on the pilgrimage to Mecca this year?”
 Rania proudly asked.
 “Yes, Auntie, you did.”
 “Hmmm,” Rania continued unfazed, “I spent 21 days in Saudi Arabia.”
 Rania then went on to list other good deeds she had done.
 Religion, with its lists of dos and don’ts, has a way of slanting our orientation and causing us to focus on how much better we are than other people we are comparing ourselves to.